jandamm/instant-repl.zsh/README.md

 This can be used as a drop in replacement for kill-whole-line.

+#### repl-redraw-prompt
+This zle function calls every precmd and then resets the prompt.
+Use this if you want to update the prompt for certain prefixes.

 ### Variables
 #### INSTANT_REPL_NO_AUTOFIX
 By default there is exactly one space after the REPL when set via `repl-set`.
 If set, this behavior is disabled.